LLM Mesh

 Some arguments from the OpenAI’s API reference are not supported.

-Chat completion request:
+Chat Completions API request:

-Chat completion response:
+Chat Completions API response:

 from openai import OpenAI

-# Specify the DSS OpenAI-compatible public API URL, e.g. http://my.dss/public/api/projects/PROJECT_KEY/llms/openai/v1/
+# Specify the DSS OpenAI-compatible public API URL, e.g. http://<DATAIKU_HOST>/public/api/projects/<PROJECT_KEY>/llms/openai/v1/

 BASE_URL = ""